keelan-krinsky/University-Notes.-/Notes/APES/Integrated Notes.markdown

 4. population characteristics
 5. compostion
 6. favourable and non favourable environments,

-# Population Ecology

 ## Plant herbivore systems
-1. getting nutrition from plants sucks. (very difficult)
+Obtaining nutrition from plants in very difficult due to their high fibre content.Fibre is a slow and (energy) expensive material to break down.
+### Herbivours.

 #### Strategies

-1. Be clever ()behavioural adaptations
+##### Behavioural adaptations

-how to find the nest food from a poor pool of available food sources.
+1. Actively seeking out the best food from a poor pool of available food sources.

-eat a lot when plants are gree (during and just after the rainy season.
+2. making use of nutritous foods when they are availabe, for example eating seasonally.

-##### late wet season
+###### late wet season
-1. focus on preferred foods (selective deeding (narrow niche breadth grow body size, build up fat reserves
+ Focus on preferred foods, eating selectively in an attempt to grow body size and build up fat resereves.
+ NOTE: at this point the herbivour has a narrow niche breadth

-  ##### early dry season
+###### early dry season
-  2. less preferred foods
-  3. maintain body mass/ far reserves
+Consume less preferred, but more readily availabe foods in an attempt to maintain body mass/fat reserves

-  ##### late dry season
+###### late dry season
-  1. avoided/unpalatable foods (evergreens )
+Begin to eat non/less selectively, consuming avoided/unpalatable foods (such as evergreens )

-2. nutritional stress ()nonselective/less selective, wide niche breadth.
+NOTE: At this point the herbivore is undergoing a degree of nutritional stress and has a wide niche breadth.

-##### forage categories
-1. quality
-2. staple
-    relatively large amounts are available.
-    food is relatively nutritious and palatable
-3. restricted intake
-    there is normally a severe shortage of these foods but the animal has a high preference for them (they are often highly nutritious)
-4. reserve
-    It is possible to live/sustain for long periods on reserve foods.

-5.  buffer
-only eaten wheen there is no other food available.

-animals prefer quality or staple foods which contain more nutrients to reserves of buffer foods. however they only consume high quantities of these food in the wet and early dry season under normal circumstances, as there are not freely accesible throughout the year,

-#### morphological adaptations
+#### Morphological adaptations

-what to do with cell walls. symbiosis between animas and microbes (even in in termites)
+Symbiosis between herbivores and microbes (even in animals such as termites)

 ##### Rumen (ruminants )

-###### Examples
+###### Structure
-cows, and buffalo

 Rumen is a four chambered stomach

-insert image.
+Insert image.

 ###### process
 1. silica and food is rolled into a bolus in the back of the mouth and swallowed dow the oesophagus